Tagg Romney: 2012 presidential election

 After the second presidential debate, a North Carolina radio station interviewed Romney and asked him what it was like "to hear the president of the United States call your dad a liar."
-Romney laughed and replied: "Jump out of your seat and you want to rush down to the stage and take a swing at him.
+Romney laughed and replied: "Jump out of your seat, and you want to rush down to the stage and take a swing at him.
 But you know you can't do that because, well, first because there's a lot of Secret Service between you and him, but also because that's the nature of the process.
-They're gonna try to do everything they can do to try to make my dad into someone he's not.
-We signed up for it, we've gotta try to kind of sit there and take our punches, and then send them right back the other way."
+"They're going to do everything they can to paint my dad as someone he's not.
+We knew what we were getting into, so now we just have to take the hits, stay strong, and be ready to fight back."

-A campaign aide told ABC News that the remarks about taking a swing at the president were "all in jest".
+A campaign aide told ABC News that the remarks about taking a swing at the president were all in jest.

-HIG Capital, an investment partner of Romney's company, Solamere, supplied voting machines in the state of Ohio, which caused concern prior to the November elections.
+HIG Capital, an investment partner of Romney's company, Solamere, supplied voting machines in the state of Ohio, which caused concern before the November elections.
 A spokesperson for Solamere later commented on the matter, saying, "Not only does Solamere have no direct or indirect interest in this company Hart InterCivic, Solamere and its partners have no ownership in this company, nor do they have any ownership in nor have made any investments in the fund that invested in the voting machine company."

 In 2012, National Journal named Romney one of ten Republicans to follow on Twitter.
+Romney stated in 2012 that he was uninterested in pursuing a political career in his own right.

+Post-2012 election

+In 2015, Romney stated he was both "sad and relieved" at his father's decision not to run in the 2016 Republican Party presidential primary.